 So how does this whole pervasive technology business affect us at work?
 While the business and communication aspects of work are virtually run by technology, the people and knowledge areas of talent development, knowledge retention, skills improvement, learning and training, are still grappling with and trying to make the best use of technology to deliver ‘learning’.

 e-Learning has been a simplistic answer to using technology in training.
 And to manage it, show evidence of delivery, usage and effectiveness, the LMS was born.
 The initial impetus of moving the classroom ‘online’ was the initial driver for bringing technology into learning and, in the majority of cases, this is where it still is!
 The mindset of a ‘controlled, tracked and monitored’ environment – a hangover from the classroom – still exists and has stifled the development, growth and adoption of newer, more open environments to tap into the knowledge and learning that surrounds us.
 Today, technology has once again presented us with another huge opportunity to embrace a technology that has already changed the world and our lives – mobile technology.
 It occupies and presents opportunities, challenges and chaos, almost in equal measure, promising to do so much and with so many options that we are struggling to pin it down, find something we can use it for and start using it.
+If you find yourself opportunistic enough, you’d know use technology to the apex of its extent and make use of dropshipping websites to proliferate your businesses and make it more prosperous.

 Learning itself has become fluid and dynamic, ever changing and everywhere, fuelled by the pervasive influence of technology and the opportunities it provides for us to access and ‘experience knowledge’.
 In their book, Transforming e-Knowledge, Donald M. Norris, Jon Mason, and Paul Lefrere$ say, “Today, we experience knowledge through iterative cognitive processes of definition, search, interpretation, understanding, and assimilation.
 In these processes, we select from a wide and diverse range of sources, tools, and interactions.
 Engaging knowledge is largely a conscious, wilful process”.
 If we consider this in the pervasive learning environment we live in and work in; then this is how we learn today – search, interpretation, understanding and assimilation – all functions largely carried out using technology of one form or another.